 - Ensure the “Valid Until” dates for both your Canadian banking information and mailing address will remain active for at least one month from the “Valid From” date.
 Ideally, have your banking information valid until 2699 if you do not see any changes in the foreseeable future.

 - Email email@example.com to request a refund of a credit balance.

 - Note: Refunds by cheque to international addresses may not be advisable or possible due to Canada Post or other mail delivery restrictions, and there may be challenges with cashing the cheque (as these funds can only be issued to you in Canadian dollars).

-I see on ACORN that my instalment was refunded as a cheque, but I have not received it.
+I see on ACORN that my instalment was refunded to me, but I have not received it.
 How can I locate it?

 Cheques may take up to three to four weeks to arrive by Canada Post to your Canadian “mailing address” as recorded on your ACORN account as of the day the cheque was printed.

 Cheques to students with international mailing addresses will be held by Student Accounts and not mailed.